 A welcome note is an encouraging reminder to a refugee family that they’re not in this new transition alone.

 Here are a few guidelines to keep in mind:

 • We ask that you do not use the word “refugee.”
 Since refugees are people that are forced to leave their homes, they tend to be defined by what they’re coming out of.
 Our goal is to help them move forward, from their crisis-centric reality to a thriving new life.

-• Kids write some of the best welcome notes!
-Consider letting your child be a part of decorating and writing a note for a family.
+• Kids write some of the best welcome notes.
+Invite your child to be a part of decorating and/or writing.

-• Finally, remember that these are people fleeing some type of violence or fear of persecution.
-They’re filled with hope but are often afraid of what awaits, as it is not known.
+• Finally, remember that these are people fleeing some kind of violence or fear of persecution.
+They’re often filled with hope but are afraid of what awaits, as it is not known.
 Think of what you would want to be told.
-Be kind, gentle, encouraging, and welcoming!
+Show compassion.
+Give encouragement.
+Be hopeful!

 “Welcome to Portland!
 We’re honored to have you here – you make our city better.
 Would you come to know this new city as home.
 We’re for you.”